Gustav Klimt: Posthumous auction history

-In popular culture
+Cultural legacy

 In 1972 the Vienna State Opera presented a new production of Salome, an opera by Oscar Wilde and Richard Strauss, in a Klimt-inspired stage setting and costumes by Jürgen Rose.
 This production, directed by Boleslaw Barlog and first conducted by Karl Böhm, became extremely popular and stayed in the repertoire for nearly fifty years.
 It was shown in 265 performances and went on tour to Florence, Washington and twice in Japan.

-In 2006 an Austrian art-house biographical film about Klimt's life, titled Klimt, was released with John Malkovich in the lead role.
-The 2015 film Woman in Gold, starring Helen Mirren as Maria Altmann, dramatised the legal battle to reclaim Portrait of Adele Bloch-Bauer I and four other paintings by Klimt that had been looted by the Nazis.
+In 2006 an Austrian art-house biographical film about Klimt's life, titled Klimt, was released with John Malkovich in the title role.
+The 2015 film Woman in Gold, starring Helen Mirren as Maria Altmann, dramatised the legal battle to reclaim five Klimt paintings, including Portrait of Adele Bloch-Bauer I that had been looted by the Nazis.
+The film was inspired by Stealing Klimt, a 2007 documentary featuring Maria Altmann herself.
+Other documentary films which prominently feature the legal battle include The Rape of Europa (2006) and Adele's Wish (2008).

-In 2008, fashion designer John Galliano cited Klimt as one of his inspirations for the Christian Dior Spring–Summer 2008 haute couture collection, alongside John Singer Sargent’s Portrait of Madame X. The 2013 collection of designer Alexander McQueen was also partially inspired by Klimt.
+In 2008, fashion designer John Galliano cited Klimt as one of his inspirations for the Christian Dior Spring–Summer 2008 haute couture collection, alongside John Singer Sargent's Portrait of Madame X. The 2013 collection of designer Alexander McQueen was also partially inspired by Klimt.

-Gustav Klimt and his work have been the subjects of many collector coins and medals, such as the 100 Euro Painting Gold Coin, issued on 5 November 2003, by the Austrian Mint.
+Gustav Klimt and his work have been the subjects of many collector coins such as the €100 Painting Gold Coin, issued by the Austrian Mint on 5 November 2003.
 The obverse depicts Klimt in his studio with two unfinished paintings on easels.

-Tawny Chatmon, an American photographic artist known for her portraits of Black children overlaid with gold leaf and paint, has sought to place Black figures in glittering gold clothing inspired by Klimt's lavish portraits of white Viennese women.
+Tawny Chatmon, an US photographic artist known for her portraits of Black children overlaid with gold leaf and paint, has sought to place black figures in glittering gold clothing inspired by Klimt's lavish portraits of white Viennese women.
 Elements of the portrait of First Lady Michelle Obama, by Amy Sherald in 2018, have been noted by art critics to have been influenced by Klimt, in particular Portrait of Adele Bloch-Bauer I. One commentator noted the similarity to fashion designed by Klimt's muse Emilie Louise Flöge.